Now open in Conroe, TX!

-Houston Lymphedema Clinic
+Houston Lymphedema Clinic: Our Company

 Lymphedema is considered a long-term condition where excess fluid collects in the tissues of the body and causes extreme swelling.
 The fluid that circulates throughout the lymphatic system is called lymph.
 When excess lymph fluid accumulates, swelling occurs and often causes pain and discomfort such as feelings of heaviness or pressure to extremities.